 Most of the smallest log cabins start out in the 300 square foot range.
-Our smallest stock log home floor plan is the Cessna, weighing in at 320 square feet.
-The smallest footprint of a cabin would be the Firefly.
-It measures a mere 16 feet by 16 feet 6 inches.
+Our smallest stock log home floor plan is the Lariat weighing in at 320 square feet.
+This one also has the smallest footprint, measuring a mere 16′ wide by 20′ deep.
 Many times these smallest of cabins are designed for specific purposes instead of individual home owners.
 I have had small cabins used for coffee shops, ice cream parlors, tackle and bait shops, greeting posts at the entrances of lodges, and even home offices.

-Another interesting interesting style of cabin is the Scandinavian Log Cabins or handcrafted log cabins.
+Another interesting interesting style of cabin is the Scandinavian Log Cabins or handcrafted log cabins such as the Bridger.
 These are made in the image of the larger handcrafted log homes, just once again on a smaller scale.
-One of our most popular small cabin plans is the handcrafted Calico.
-Standing on a footprint of 20×24 with a total square footage of 720, this little cabin is a darling.
-A handcrafted log truss also decorates the front of this home.
-Over the years this cabin has served as a getaway cabin, a summer home for one couple, and also for commercial uses.
-One resort purchased a Calico to act as a guest entrance booth.
-Another customer fell in love with the design and decided to ship three of these to Fairbanks Alaska and open summer cabin rental business, modifying one to suit his own needs.
+One of our most popular small cabin plans is the handcrafted Bridger.
+Standing on a footprint of 24’x 36′ with a total square footage of 1,392, this little cabin is a darling.
+A handcrafted log truss also decorates the left gable end of the home with a gable dormer and a sun room on the front side.

-For our company we tend to define log cabins as simply floor plans under 1000 square feet.
-Often log home owners will refer to their home as a ‘cabin’ even when it reaches luxury sizes of 5,000 or even 10,000 square feet.
-The term cabin just gives a rustic, woodsy, outdoorsy feel that no other word can quite convey.
-Christmas Cards are wonderful at portraying a cabin by a mountain lake, a small cabin with a horse drawn sleigh tied out front, or a cabin in the midst of a snow storm.
 Log cabins are a part of Americana.
 They are part of what people think of and dream of when they are contemplating a trip out west, a weekend getaway, or being 100 miles from the nearest Walmart.
 Dreams are very real and dreams are the substance that have kept many future log home owners going in the current economy.
 If you are one of the many who have had their dreams delayed because of economics, don’t despair, your log cabin is still waiting for you.
 And just perhaps it will make it even a little sweeter when you get to realize your dream and build your small log Cab-In-D-Woods.
 Feel free to select a floor plan and request a quote!